 - Ventilation disorders of the sinuses

 - Foreign body lodged in the nasal cavity (particularly seen in children).

 - Odontogenic infection: leads to unilateral maxillary sinusitis

 - mucosa : spread of pathogens via nasal

 - Analgesic (NSAIDs, aspirin) intolerance

-- Sinusitis is triggered by three factors: obstruction of sinus drainage pathways (sinus ostia), ciliary impairment, and altered mucus quantity and quality → stasis of secretions inside the sinuses → proliferation of various pathogens → sinusitis
+- Sinusitis is triggered by three factors: obstruction of sinus drainage pathways (sinus ostia) due to mucosal edema, ciliary impairment, and altered mucus quantity and quality → stasis of secretions inside the sinuses → proliferation of various pathogens; → sinusitis

 - Recurrent, untreated/complicated acute sinusitis may lead to chronic sinusitis.